muety/wakapi/README.md

 ## ⌨️ Server Setup
 ### Run from source
 1. Clone the project
-1. Copy `.env.example` to `.env` and set database credentials
-1. Adapt `config.ini` to your needs
+1. Copy `config.default.yml` to `config.yml` and adapt it to your needs
 1. Build executable: `GO111MODULE=on go build`
 1. Run server: `./wakapi`

 **As an alternative** to building from source you can also grab a pre-built [release](https://github.com/muety/wakapi/releases).
 Steps 2, 3 and 5 apply analogously.

 **Note:** By default, the application is running in dev mode.
-However, it is recommended to set `ENV=production` in `.env` for enhanced performance and security.
-To still be able to log in when using production mode, you either have to run Wakapi behind a reverse proxy, that enables for HTTPS encryption (see [best practices](i#best-practices)) or set `insecure_cookies = true` in `config.ini`.
+However, it is recommended to set `ENV=production` for enhanced performance and security.
+To still be able to log in when using production mode, you either have to run Wakapi behind a reverse proxy, that enables for HTTPS encryption (see [best practices](#best-practices)) or set `security.insecure_cookies` to `true` in `config.yml`.

 ### Run with Docker
 ```